Avtem/Device-money-consumption/README.md

 READ ME!!!<br>
 This is my private project.
 I was the only person working on it, so it will not build on other machines.
-But you can still inspect most of my code to make sure I am the one who wrote it.
+<br>But you can still inspect most of my code to make sure I am the one who wrote it.